Foreign Liaison Office

 Yes, Conditions for liaison office (“LO”) are given under RBI Guideline:

-• A profit making track record during the immediately preceding 3 financial years in the home country and net-worth shall not be less than USD 50,000 or its equivalent.
+• A profit-making track record during the immediately preceding 3 financial years in the home country and net-worth shall not be less than USD 50,000 or its equivalent.

 • But, if a person resident outside India that is not financially sound and are subsidiaries of other companies may submit a Letter of Comfort from their parent company subject to the condition that parent company fulfilling the prescribed criterion of net worth and profit.

-Foreign Insurance companies: Only after obtaining approval from the Insurance Regulatory and Development Authority (IRDA) in India
+The answer is yes.
+Foreign Insurance companies: Only after obtaining approval from the Insurance Regulatory and Development Authority (IRDA) in India Foreign Banks: Only after obtaining approval from the Department of Banking Regulation (DBR), RBI in India

 AD Category-I bank concerned may extend the validity period of approval for a period of 3 years from the date of expiry of the original approval / extension granted by AD Bank, subject to directions issued by the RBI in this regard.